Hair coat and skin conditions in dogs

 Skin, hair and coat conditions are very common in dogs because there are so many factors that can affect the wellbeing of the skin and coat.
 In fact, there are approximately 160 different types of skin conditions that can affect a dog, some of them being lifelong!

-Here is an A to Z covering the more common of the many skin and coat conditions, diseases and syndromes the affect dogs:
+Below is an A to Z covering some of the more common of the many skin and coat conditions, diseases and syndromes that affect dogs.

-Common underlying causes include a bacterial infection following a minor skin injury, parasites such as mites and fleas, a local allergic reaction to a specific antigen, atopy (inhalant allergies) and food allergies, mite infestations, ear infections, poor grooming, burs or plant awns, hip dysplasia or other types of arthritis and degenerative joint disease and anal gland disease.
+Common underlying causes include a bacterial infection following a minor skin injury, parasites such as mites and fleas, a local allergic reaction to a specific antigen, ear infections, poor grooming, burs or plant awns and anal gland disease.

 Abnormal skin growth syndromes (hyperplastic and seborrheic syndromes)